 Best overall at-home treadmill

 The majority of the trainers we talked to named NordicTrack as a trusted and reliable brand.
 “My mom has used her NordicTrack for years!” says Amanda Tress, CEO and founder of FASTer Way to Fat Loss.
 “It’s a trusted brand that many people know and love.”
 Ava Fagin, a personal trainer and functional-strength coach, seconds that and says the machines offer “good cushioning, and many models come with built-in workouts.”
-She recommends the NordicTrack Commercial 1750 (adding that her sister just bought one), which comes with built-in workouts like incline training as well as live interactive training programs where trainers can control your speed and incline.
-It also costs less than $2,000 — a good price ceiling if you’re buying your first at-home treadmill, according to Fagin.
+She recommends the NordicTrack Commercial 1750 (her sister happens to have just bought one), which comes with built-in workouts like incline training as well as live interactive programs where trainers can control your speed and incline.
+It also costs less than $2,000 — a good ceiling if you’re buying your first at-home treadmill, according to Fagin.
 “My advice for someone just starting to run is to not spend much more than that,” she says.
-Fried also recommended the 1750 model, telling us that, when it comes to what’s important for an at-home treadmill, it ticks all the boxes: It folds in half, making it easier to store in a smaller space, and has a good range of maximum speeds and maximum inclines.
-“You’ll want something that ideally goes above 10 mph and a 10 percent incline, especially if you have more specific fitness goals in mind,” she explains.
+Fried also recommended the 1750 model, telling us that when it comes to what’s important for an at-home treadmill, it ticks all the boxes: It folds in half, making it easier to store in a smaller space, and has a good range of maximum speeds and maximum inclines.
+“You’ll want something that ideally goes above 10 mph and a 10 percent incline, especially if you have more-specific fitness goals in mind,” she explains.
+David Roche, coach and founder of the Swap running team and co-author of The Happy Runner, is also a fan of these treadmills.
+He says they’re “super-stable and give you everything you need for home workouts.”

-If you have a bigger budget for a treadmill, Fried also likes the NordicTrack Commercial x22i Incline (it has “more spice,” she says), while Tress suggests the NordicTrack 2950, which she says “comes with lots of bells and whistles at a much lower price point than the Peloton.”
-But the cheaper of those models is a whopping $1,000 more than the Commercial 1750 (the Incline costs $3,000; the NordicTrac 2950, $2,700).
+If you have a bigger budget for a treadmill, Fried also likes the NordicTrack Commercial x22i Incline (it has “more spice,” she says), while Tress suggests the NordicTrack 2950, which “comes with lots of bells and whistles.”
+Even the cheaper of those two models is a whopping $1,000 more than the Commercial 1750, however.

 If you want an intense at-home workout that won’t ramp up your electricity bill, you could try the Assault Fitness Air Runner.
 This one comes recommended by Ben Unger, a personal trainer and nutrition coach based in New York.
 “There are tremendous benefits with using this treadmill,” Unger told us.
 “The runner uses all of his or her energy to power the treadmill, which means way more calories are burned than on an electric treadmill in the same amount of time.
 It also saves on energy costs and is really good for the environment.”
 This one doesn’t have a maximum speed, so you can run as fast as you want, and it’s particularly lightweight — the manufacturers claim it’s the lightest treadmill with a 33-inch belt on the market.